East Merrimack, New Hampshire

-East Merrimack is a census-designated place (CDP) in the town of Merrimack, Hillsborough County, New Hampshire, United States.
+East Merrimack is a census-designated place (CDP) in the town of Merrimack, New Hampshire, United States.
 There is no village center named "East Merrimack"; rather, the CDP refers to the region of the town of Merrimack lying east of the F. E. Everett Turnpike, overlapping portions of the villages of Reeds Ferry, Thornton's Ferry, and the center of Merrimack.
 The population was 5,176 at the 2020 census, up from 4,197 at the 2010 census.

 Geography

 East Merrimack is located in the eastern part of the town of Merrimack, bordered to the west by the Everett Turnpike and to the east by the Merrimack River, which forms the town boundary with Litchfield.
 To the north, the CDP extends to the Bedford town line, and to the south it extends past Star Drive.
 U.S. Route 3 is the main road through the CDP, leading north 10 mi to Manchester and south 7 mi to Nashua.
 The Everett Turnpike is accessible from Exit 11 (Continental Boulevard) near the southern end of the CDP and from partial Exit 12 (Bedford Road) near the north end.

 According to the United States Census Bureau, the CDP has a total area of 9.6 km2, of which 8.7 km2 are land and 0.9 km2, or 9.27%, are water.
 Most of the water area is within the Merrimack River.